 So let me share the process.

-The process starts with he sending a resume to some company mail id.
+The process starts with sending a resume to some company mail id.
 He received a mail from the company saying get ready for an email interview along with an application form along with some interview questions which he needs to complete.
 He completed the answers and emailed them back.
 Based on the answer to those questions, he was offered a job.

 1. Email not from an Official domain

-Note: An email from @companydomain may not be actually from @companydomain but then GMail or any other email provider can detect it for you and send it to spam or junk folder by default.
+Note: An email from @companydomain may not be actually from @companydomain, but then Gmail or any other email provider can detect it for you and send it to spam or junk folder by default.

-You can be rest assured that you will never be offered a job for answering a questionnaire sent over an email.
+You can rest assured that you will never be offered a job for answering a questionnaire sent over an email.
 As an employer, you never know who answered those questions.

 3. Simple interview questionnaire

-And most (if not all) of the time it has to be a scam and not lucky offer for you.
+And most (if not all) of the time it has to be a scam and not a lucky offer for you.

 4. Unprofessional Application form

-The final question is how you will be scammed?
+The final question is, how you will be scammed?
 The answer lies in the agreement point number 3.